In this explainer, we will learn how to describe the process of glycolysis and recall the products made.

 This molecule of phosphorylated sugar is then split into two 3-carbon molecules.
 These three-carbon molecules have a few different names, but all of them refer to the same molecule.
 We are going to use the term glyceraldehyde 3-phosphate here (and the acronym G3P), but you may also see them referred to as phosphoglyceraldehyde (PGAL) or triose phosphate (TP).

 Glyceraldehyde 3-phosphate (known by alternative names) is a three-carbon compound formed by the splitting of fructose 1,6-bisphosphate during glycolysis.

-The two molecules of G3P are then converted into the final products of glycolysis, two molecules of the three-carbon compound pyruvate.
+The two molecules of G3P undergo a series of reactions to be converted into the final products of glycolysis: two molecules of the three-carbon compound pyruvate.

 To do this, each of the G3P molecules has a hydrogen removed.
 This process is carried out by the hydrogen-carrier coenzyme . accepts this hydrogen and forms reduced NAD, or NADH.
 Using the energy from this reaction, another phosphate group is attached to the G3P molecule.

 Key Term: NAD+

 is a coenzyme that acts as an electron acceptor that readily forms reduced NAD (NADH) by accepting a hydrogen ion and electrons.

 Following this, these two phosphate groups, the original group of G3P and the newly added one, are removed from each formed molecule and donated to two molecules of ADP, forming ATP.

 It is important to remember that the reaction shown in Figure 5 happens for both molecules of G3P.
 This means that the overall net products of glycolysis are as follows: